Skip to Content

 How Do You Treat Insomnia?

-The experts at the UPMC Sleep Medicine Center treat people with insomnia every day.
-We use the latest techniques and therapies to help you get good, solid sleep.
+Our UPMC sleep medicine experts treat people with insomnia every day.
+We use the latest techniques and therapies to help you get quality sleep.
+With the right treatment, you can start getting restful sleep and feel like yourself again.

 • Adjust your sleep timing to your body's clock.